New Coverholder Applications

 Applications being sponsored by a Managing Agent meeting their expected maturity ratings

-When the application has been submitted to the Managing Agent via ATLAS, the Managing Agent is required to contact the Lloyd’s Country Manager, in the relevant territory, where the applicant is.
+When the application has been submitted to the managing agent via ATLAS, the managing agent may be required to contact the Lloyd’s Country Manager, in the relevant territory, where the applicant is.

-Details of the Country Manger contacts can be found on Crystal and on our global offices webpage:
+Details of the Country Manger contacts can be found on Crystal+ and on the referral criteria webpage.

 Referral criteria

 Some applications will require additional conversations or reviews by internal Lloyd’s teams.
-These could be based on regulatory, underwriting, customer outcomes or delegated authority referrals.
-The sponsoring Managing Agent is required to review the Lloyd’s referral criteria and assess if the proposed application will require any further discussions within Lloyd’s.
-The referral criteria and risk code mapping document explain the additional information that is required to be provided for these referrals.
+The sponsoring managing agent is required to review the Lloyd’s referral criteria and assess if the proposed application will require any further discussions within Lloyd’s.
+The referral criteria explains any additional information that is required to be provided for these referrals.

 Attestation